ShinyShips/TBA-Webscraper/README.md

 # Blue Alliance Web Scraper to Google Sheets
-This Python script scrapes the Blue Alliance website for information about a robotics competition and writes the data to a Google Sheet.
-It uses the `pandas`, `gspread`, `gspread_dataframe`, `os`, `pydrive`, `python-dotenv`, `bs4,` and `selenium` packages to accomplish this.
+This Python script scrapes the Blue Alliance website for information about a robotics competition, accesses data from the statbotics API and writes the data to a Google Sheet.
+It uses the `pandas`, `gspread`, `gspread_dataframe`, `os`, `pydrive`, `python-dotenv`, `bs4`, `statbotics`, and `selenium` packages to accomplish this.

 ## Prerequisites
 To use this script, you'll need the following:
  - A Google account with access to Google Sheets
- - A The Blue Alliance event in which you are trying to analyze (specifically a link to the insights page of the event)
+ - The event ID from TheBlueAlliance.com or Statbotics.io in which you are trying to analyze i.e. 2023paben
  - A local installation of Chrome, and the ChromeDriver executable file that matches your Chrome version

 ## Setup